kimtuck/MdDS/_posts/2018-11-08-my-new-unwanted-mystery-illness-life.md

 I have to admit that I have had some suicidal moments (never in my life until getting MdDs have I had these moments).
 Because I have such brain fog I have had to look back at posts on Facebook in the MdDS groups I’m in, and I can see a pattern of a good 6-8 weeks and then a bad 4-6 weeks.
 I think it’s just hard to fight this beast for too long of a time, and it just gets to me.
 My job is very demanding, and stress is always a factor that overwhelms me.
 I have made it 2½ years but fear every day that with my brain fog and memory issues I will not be able to hold onto my job.
 I remember one day listening to my staff talking about life and weekend plans, grand babies and whatnot, and all I could think was I wanted to die!
 That I had nothing to look forward to because of this damn syndrome.

 Throughout this journey, I have always stayed at a <a href="https://mddsfoundation.org/symptoms/#symptom-severity-scale">6-9</a> with my symptoms, and I just had the worst summer.
 I used to run, kayak, scuba dive, swim, do all kind of DIY projects, gardening… you name it.
 I was a very active person.
-But this summer I did nothing.
-The medications I take help me function only somewhat; they haven't helped my rocking, bobbing, or trampoline walk.
+The medications I take help me function only somewhat.
+They haven't helped my rocking, bobbing, or trampoline walk, and this summer I did nothing.
 I felt like I was going to lose my mind, my symptoms were so bad.
 I really did just want to give up and die at one point.
 Were it not for my husband and two sons, I probably would have.
 My husband has been so great and has stepped up and has taken such great care of me, our family and home.
 I thought that this was my life now and that I was just going to exist, although barely.
 Out of pure desperation, I tried CBD oil without THC in it.
 <h4>I have gotten my life back.</h4>
 I have gone down to a 1-2 and even have days that I had no symptoms.
 I’m hopeful that I might achieve remission on these drops!
 I want to bring awareness to this awful syndrome and, yes, we need more testing and treatments being done, but I also think that we need to be open to all kinds of things out there.
 I have been open to many treatments that unfortunately haven’t worked for me and medications that just mask the real problem.
 In a 2-week period on CBD oil, I have had real results and have my life back.
 I think this should be shared with everyone as much as all of the other treatments, medical information and supplement information that is being done.